purp/chargepoint/README.md

 # Chargepoint

-A gem to wrap the ChargePoint network JSON APIs
+A (very incomplete) gem to wrap the ChargePoint network JSON APIs.
+This is only a stub for the tiny bit I needed for a project; I'll grow it more as I have time or as you submit pull requests.

 ## Installation